23 Ways to Warm Your Deck in Winter

 19. Seasonal Wall Panels

 Many of these passive ways to heat your deck in the winter are permanent structures on your deck.
-Which can overheat your deck in the summer.
+Leading to overheating your deck in the summer.
 Collecting heat when it is already hot.
-Seasonal panels can be up as the temperature drops providing a reflective deck wall to warm you when needed.
-But removing the wall panel when warmer temperature returns.
-The benefits of a reflective wall on demand.

 20. Glass Patio Door warming your deck

-Just like the sun reflecting off the lake by the beach, a glass patio door will reflect heat onto the deck.
-The reflecting heat will warm a deck chair sitting in front of the patio door.
-If you want, you can also open the door, letting the heat from your house escape unto the deck.
+If you want, you can also open the door, letting the heat from your house escape onto the deck.
 An open door will only heat the immediate area by the door but will allow you to be out on your deck in winter.
 Pull a chair up close to the glass and see what you think.

 Wrapping a warm blanket over you could make you even more comfortable, which brings us to the next set of ideas.